stormpath/stormpath-sdk-node/README.md

 ## Change Log

+### 0.4.3

+Cache fix that was preventing expanded resources from being cached

 ### 0.4.2

 Fix the Oauth authenticator to provide `requestedScopes` and `grantedScopes` as an array of strings, not a single string.